apache/sdap-ingester/collection_manager/README.md

 The SDAP Collection Manager is a service that watches a YAML file (the [Collections Configuration](#the-collections-configuration-file) file) stored on the filesystem, and all the directories listed in that file.
-Any time new granules are added to any of the watched directories, the Collection Manager service will publish a message to RabbitMQ to be picked up by the Granule Ingester (`/granule_ingester` in this repository), which will then ingest the new granules.
+Whenever new granules are added to any of the watched directories, the Collection Manager service will publish a message to RabbitMQ to be picked up by the Granule Ingester (`/granule_ingester` in this repository), which will then ingest the new granules.